awsdocs/amazon-connect-admin-guide/doc_source/ccp-networking.md

 Amazon Connect Region selection is contingent upon data governance requirements, use case, services available in each Region, and latency in relation to your agents, contacts, and external transfer endpoint geography\.
 + **Agent location/network**—CCP connectivity traverses the public WAN, so it is important that the workstation has the lowest latency and fewest hops possible, specifically to the AWS Region where your resources and Amazon Connect instance are hosted\.
 For example, hub and spoke networks that need to make several hops to reach an edge router can add latency and reduce the quality of experience\.

-  When you set up your instance and agents, make sure to create your instance in the Region that is geographically closest to the Region where you create your instance\.
-If you need to set up an instance in a specific Region to comply with company policies or other regulations, choose the configuration that results in the fewest network hops between your agent computers and your Amazon Connect instance\.
+  When you set up your instance and agents, make sure to create your instance in the Region that is geographically closest to the agents\.
+If you need to set up an instance in a specific Region to comply with company policies or other regulations, choose the configuration that results in the fewest network hops between your agents' computers and your Amazon Connect instance\.
 + **Location of your callers**—Because calls are anchored to your Amazon Connect Region endpoint, they are subject to PSTN latency\.
 Ideally your callers and transfer endpoints are geographically located as closely as possible to the AWS Region where your Amazon Connect instance is hosted for lowest latency\.

   For optimal performance, and to limit the latency for your customers when they call in to your contact center, create your Amazon Connect instance in the Region that is geographically closest to where your customers call from\.
 You might consider creating multiple Amazon Connect instances, and providing contact information to customers for the number that is closest to where they call from\.